creativescala/gooey/docs/src/pages/quick-start.md

 # Quick Start

+In this section we'll go through a quick example that illustrates all the major features of Gooey.

 To start using Gooey you need to import the core Gooey library, and a backend.
 Here I'll use the [Calico][calico] backend, so I can render the interface right here on this page.

 ```scala